2020 Gunnison River Workshop

 All meals are included.

-The trip is coordinated by Dvorak Expeditions, one of Colorado’s finest river outfitters.
+The trip is coordinated by Arkansas River Tours, one of Colorado’s finest river outfitters.

 Gunnison Gorge in western Colorado, on one of the most exclusive trips in America, rafting below the Black Canyon National Park, covering 14 miles in 3 days, offering exceptional scenery and Gold Medal trout fishing.